-The Academic Support Center at City College at MSU Billings provides drop-in tutoring for individuals and small group study sessions in a variety of areas, including math, reading, English, computer applications, anatomy and physiology, drafting and design, and other specialty areas as needed.
-The Center also provides computers and support materials such as handouts and texts for students' academic use.
-The Center conducts student-centered workshops throughout the year, focusing on such needs as improving reading comprehension and preparing resumes.
+In addition, computer work stations and areas for small group study sessions are available to students throughout the day and into the evening.
+Specific instruction, including math, reading, English, computer applications, anatomy and physiology, and other specialty areas are available as needed or upon request.
+The Center also provides support materials such as handouts and texts for students' academic use.
 Special educational delivery requirements that need to be addressed by persons with disabilities should be directed to Disability Support Services.